-UC Berkeley Faces $23M Suit for Yianoppoulos Speech Riot
+UC Berkeley Faces $23M Suit for Yiannopoulos Speech Riot

 Robles is represented by Michael Kolodzi of Beverly Hills.

-After Yiannopoulos’s speech was cancelled, Berkeley College Republicans declared, “The Free Speech Movement is dead,” at the same college campus that has long been heralded as the “birthplace of the Free Speech Movement.”
+After Yiannopoulos’s speech was canceled, Berkeley College Republicans declared, “The Free Speech Movement is dead,” at the same college campus that has long been heralded as the “birthplace of the Free Speech Movement.”

-The University of California was hit with a similar lawsuit in April accusing it of muzzling conservative speech after it cancelled an event for conservative firebrand Ann Coulter amid safety concerns.
+The University of California was hit with a similar lawsuit in April accusing it of muzzling conservative speech after it canceled an event for conservative firebrand Ann Coulter amid safety concerns.

 UC Berkeley spokesman Dan Mogulof, the Berkeley City Attorney’s Office, and Rep. Pelosi’s office did not immediately return phone calls or emails seeking comment Tuesday afternoon.